phastmike/gdx/README.md

 For many years, the service was provided solely by AK1A Packet Cluster software.
 This was a paid software and in the late 90's some alternatives started to emerge.
 Nowadays most nodes use [DXSpider](http://www.dxcluster.org/main/) or AR-Cluster.

 These software applications provide a console based user interface (session) and they tried to implement the same, or almost similar, experience but each application has it's own minor variations.
-This means that some commands specific to the service software being used.
+This means that some commands, or lack of, are specific to the service software being used.

 Nodes use a protocol, known as [PC protocol](http://www.dxcluster.org/tech/pcprot.html), to communicate.
 Most of this protocol has been reverse engineered due to AK1A being a commercial product and lack of documentation.